ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_ssh.rst

 Windows SSH
 ===========

 On newer Windows versions, you can use SSH to connect to a Windows host.
-This is an alternative connection option than :ref:`WinRM <windows_winrm>`.
+This is an alternative connection option to :ref:`WinRM <windows_winrm>`.

 .. note::
     While Ansible could use the SSH connection plugin with Windows nodes since Ansible 2.8, official support was only added in version 2.18.